allpaca/V8Harvest/V8Harvest_2009.md

 function foo() {
   x = 1 << 26;
   x = x * x;
+  // The following floating-point heap number has a second word similar
+  // to that of the string "5":
+  // 2^52 + index << cached_index_shift + cached_index_tag
   x = x + (5 << 2) + (1 << 1);
   return A[x];
 }